Code-Institute-Submissions/my-cv-final/README.md

 ### Typography

 This projects uses one single font: 'DM Mono'.
 It is easy to read and, it stands out well in different font weights and decorations.
-Plus, it resembles the fonts used for coding and software environments.
+Plus, it resembles the fonts used in coding and software environments.

 ### Colour Scheme